Kys3n/FortniteInternal/README.md

 Join my discord for the driver https://discord.gg/WQWmnC2ANg External* Using Vulkan download -> https://www.vulkan.org/ acutally undetected BE / EAC ;)

 You need to install :

+🔗  you have to run as administrator if you want this to work

 🔗 Vulkan.exe -> latest version; // for drawing on the screen

 🔗{optional} Updated Nvidia Drivers; // to avoid crashes